Section 5.1 Required.

 Section 5.2 Call of Meetings.

-A meeting of any standing or special committee may be called by the Chair of the Board, the President, the committee chair, or by the Secretary upon the written request of two members of the committee or subcommittee.
-A meeting of subcommittee may be called by the Chair of the Board, the President, the committee chair, or the subcommittee chair, or by the Secretary upon the written request of two members of the subcommittee.
+A meeting of any standing or special committee may be called by the Chair of the Board, the President, the committee chair, or by the Secretary upon the written request of two (2) or more members of the committee.
+A meeting of a subcommittee may be called by the Chair of the Board, the President, the committee chair, the subcommittee chair, or by the Secretary upon the written request of two (2) or more members of the subcommittee.

 Section 5.3 Location of Meetings.